Some of the tips you’ll read are the same ones I used to build muscle and strength. And help me go from 120 pounds to 155 pounds.

 For gaining lean muscle and strength your sets for each exercise will be r between 3-5 and reps between 4-10.
 Rest about 1 to 2 minutes after each exercise and up to 3 or 4 minutes if you are lifting extremely heavy that day and your reps are in the low range.
 You’ll need more time to recover.
-With that said, the idea is be in and out of the gym in about an hour and that includes warm-up.
-Those muscles are built during recovery so fight the urge to train longer.
+With that said, the idea is to be in and out of the gym in about an hour and that includes warm-up.
+Those muscles are built during the recovery so fight the urge to train longer.
 It is not necessary.

-HABIT #4: RECORD YOUR WORKOUTS AND USE PROGRESSIVE OVERLOAD
+BUILD MUSCLE HABIT #4: RECORD YOUR WORKOUTS AND USE PROGRESSIVE OVERLOAD

 Your body will not change or improve unless you force it too.
 Your body’s primary function is to keep you alive.
 It gives two shits if you want to get bigger, stronger, or faster – thus, you have to trick it into thinking those things are necessary for your survival.